deors/deors-demos-microservices/readme.md

     @org.springframework.cloud.client.circuitbreaker.EnableCircuitBreaker
 ```

-Next, add the `restTemplate()` method which will initalize the RestTemplate object which will be used to invoke bookrecservice.
+Next, add the `restTemplate()` method to initalize the RestTemplate object which will be used to invoke bookrecservice.
 Client-side load balancing (Ribbon) is enabled just by adding the corresponding annotation:

 ```java
     @Bean